 Getting a Job

-When you get a job, some employers may not hire you if your degree does not come from an accredited institution.
+When you get a job, some potential employers may not hire you if your degree does not come from an accredited institution.
 And within specific professions, the degree program needs to have accreditation.
 For example, nursing programs have particular accreditation.

 Institutions must have accreditation to receive funding from the federal government.
-So, if you need financial aid to attend college, you must attend an accredited school.
+So, if you need financial aid resources to attend college, you must attend an accredited school.